Social background of officers and other ranks in the British Army, 1750–1815: Non-commissioned officers

 Non-commissioned officers in the infantry were sergeants and corporals.
 In addition to the direct leadership of the rank and file entrusted them, the commissioned officers happily surrendered the routine administration of the companies and regiments to the sergeants.
 Senior non-commissioned posts, such as colour sergeant, introduced in 1813, and sergeant major, were strictly speaking not ranks, but appointments.
 Appointment as sergeant major was the capstone of a successful career as non-commissioned officer, symbolised by an officer like uniform.
 Selection for this post was based on capability as a drill instructor, but to the same extent also of skills at writing and counting.

 No special pattern for promotion to non-commissioned officer has been found.
 Literacy was a basic requirement and surprisingly many were promoted to sergeants after just one year of service.
 In the cavalry, the circumstances were somewhat different.
-Until 1810, when it was replaced by rank of troop sergeant major, each troop of horse had a troop quartermaster, a rank between commissioned and non-commissioned officer.
+Until 1810, when it was replaced by the rank of troop sergeant major, each troop of horse had a troop quartermaster, a rank between commissioned and non-commissioned officer.
 During the eighteenth century, this rank began to be increasingly seen as suitable for promoted sergeants.
 Nevertheless, the rank was attractive enough for poor young gentlemen who could not afford to purchase a proper officer's commission.
 Warrants as troop quartermaster could sometimes be purchased, although George II did not like to commission troop quartermasters.

 The social ambitions of the non-commissioned corps were reflected in the fact that it was often senior non-commissioned officers who were the leaders in the Masonic lodges who took a prominent place in the social life of many regiments.
 Later in the nineteenth century, however, membership in military Masonic lodges was restricted to those who were Freemasons previous to enlistment.